idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 - Ensure team gets cross trained.
 - Catch stuff as early as possible
 - Get developers used to being on the whiteboard

+### Code reviews

+Code reviews have evolved into a method to catch errors.
+I'm not a fan, I think instead they are a way to train and knowledge share.
+[This post](https://www.aviator.co/blog/how-not-to-do-code-reviews/) summarizes it well.

+> Code reviews should be done in a way to foster collaboration and continuous learning.
+This feedback and discussion are no longer mainly meant to improve the current code—it’s to grow a team that can build a healthy codebase in the long term.

+Quality still needs to be enforced but there are much better approaches:

+- Things like style/lint should be handled by opinionated linters
+- Automated Tests should be the way errors are caught
+- Soon, AI error detectors
+  {%include summarize-page.html src="/testing" %}

+When looking at code reviews as a teaching tool:

+- Pair programming is like code reviews but way better.

+- You can strategically pair more experienced domain experts with less experienced reviewers to accelerate learning and reduce knowledge silos.
+Less experienced engineers gain exposure to expert feedback and best practices, while seniors benefit from fresh perspectives and must clearly articulate their reasoning.

+- The emphasis should still be on discussing and explaining issues and concepts rather than just pointing out issues that need fixing.
+Other engineers not involved in the review process can also read through these discussions at a later stage to understand why certain changes were made and how they fit into the big picture.

 ## Planning, Roadmaps and Resource Allocation